This Remote Work Policy provides non-faculty staff and administrators with flexibility, when feasible, to perform work remotely.

 - Employees who are subject to a collective bargaining agreement may also consult with their union representative regarding the application of their union contract to meal and rest periods.

 - Overtime must be pre-approved in writing by an employee’s supervisor.
-Non-exempt employees may not work more than 40 hours per week without express, written approval from their supervisor.
+Non-exempt employees may not work more than 40 hours per week or more than 8 hours per day without express, written approval from their supervisor.

 - Non-exempt employees should immediately notify Human Resources of any discrepancies, unrecorded work hours, or missed meal or rest periods.